 1b.
 Access token request for accessing services of a specific NF Service Producer instance / NF Service Producer service instance

 The following steps describes how the NF Service Consumer obtains an access token before service access to a specific NF Service Producer instance / NF Service Producer service instance.

+A NF Service Consumer that is aware of an NRF serving a NF Service Producer, e.g., a slice-specific NRF, can send its access token request directly to that NRF, as long as the NF Service Consumer is known as OAuth 2.0 client at that NRF.

+If the NF Service Consumer requests an access token from an NRF, where the NF Service Producer is not registered (see NRF deployment options in 13.4.1.1.1a), the requested NRF needs to determine the NRF serving the NF Service Producer and then redirect/forward the access token service request appropriately so that it reaches the NRF serving the NF Service Producer.

 1. The NF Service Consumer shall request an access token from the NRF for a specific NF Service Producer instance / NF Service Producer service instance.
 The request shall include the NF Instance Id(s) of the requested NF Service Producer, the expected NF Service name, optionally "additional scope" information (allowed resources and allowed actions (service operations) on the resources) and NF Instance Id of the NF Service Consumer.

 2. The NRF checks whether the NF Service Consumer is authorized to use the requested NF Service Producer instance/NF Service Producer service instance, and then proceeds to generate an access token with the appropriate claims included.
 If the NF Service Consumer is not authorized, the NRF shall not issue an access token to the NF Service Consumer.